 You have to consider all the possibilities when you are serious about planning for the latter portion of your life.
 Not all of these are especially pleasing to think about, but challenging situations are all the worse if you make no preparations in advance.
 With this in mind, you would do well to understand the value of incapacity planning, especially in light of how common dementia is among our nation’s elders.

 The leading cause of dementia is Alzheimer’s disease.
 While you have certainly heard of this disease, you may not be aware of how widespread it has become.
 The Alzheimer’s Association tells us that some 40 percent of people who are 85 years of age and older are suffering from the disease.
 Lifespans are getting longer, and in fact, the portion of the population that is 85 and older is growing faster than any other age demographic subset.

 When you put it all together you see that it is becoming increasingly likely that you will live into your mid-to-late 80s and beyond.
 If you do, Alzheimer’s induced dementia is a very real possibility.
 If you make no plans in advance to appoint representatives to make decisions on your behalf should you become unable to make them on your own, you could become a ward of the state.
 A court-appointed guardian would handle your affairs, and you may have no input into who would serve this role.

 You can circumvent the above possibility by planning ahead intelligently.
 Through the execution of durable powers of attorney, you can appoint individuals of your choosing to make your decisions for you should you become incapacitated.
 There are also local resources that can assist Alzheimer’s patients and their families, and they are memory care centers in the area.
 You can explore the possibilities if you contact the good folks at Washoe County Senior Services.

-Now is the time for action if you would like to attend one of our upcoming seminars.
-Seats are going fast, but you still have time to reserve a spot if you take a moment to visit our seminar schedule page.
+Now is the time for action if you would like to attend one of our upcoming Webinars.
+Seats are going fast, but you still have time to reserve a spot if you take a moment to visit our Webinar schedule page.